RedisGrafana/RedisGrafana/docs/intro.md

 - The [Redis Application plug-in](redis-app/overview.md) page provides information about the Application pages, dashboards, and custom panels.
 - The [Redis Explorer plug-in](redis-explorer/overview.md) page provides information about the Explorer pages, dashboards, and Redis Enterprise Software data source.
 - The **Development** section has more information about the nightly built [Docker Images](development/images.md), developing plug-ins and interesting use cases.
-- The **Presentation** section consists links to the recent video presentations.
+- The [Learn more](learn-more.md) page consists links to the recent blog posts and video presentations.
-- The [Timeline](timeline.md) page lists all major dates in the plug-ins development.
+- The [Timeline](timeline.md) page lists all major dates and plans in the plug-ins development.

 ## Grafana Repository